Scores for Multivariate Distributions and Level Sets

 \subsection{Simulation Study}

-In this study, we used the various scoring functions to compare the fit of candidate distributions and their level sets to simulated data.
-The data consisted of 200000 observations generated from a bivariate Gaussian distribution with zero means, unit variances, and covariance 0.5.
+We use the scores to compare the fit of candidate distributions and their level sets to simulated data. {We generate $T=2\times10^{5}$ observations from the DGP of our running example}, i.e., a bivariate normal distribution with zero means, unit variances, and covariance 0.5.

-For CDF level sets, $\alpha$ has range $[0,1]$, regardless of the distribution considered.
-For density level sets, however, $\alpha$ does not have a universal range for all distributions.
-For LPM level sets, $\alpha$ is unbounded.
-To select a set of values of $\alpha$ for each type of level set, we first recorded the value of $\alpha$ for the level set on which each of the 200000 simulated observations was located.
+For CDF level sets, $\alpha$ has range $[0,1]$ for all distributions.
+For density and LPM level sets, however, $\alpha$ does not have a universal range for all distributions.
+To select a set of values of $\alpha$ for each type of level set, we first recorded the value of $\alpha$ for the level set on which each of the $T$ simulated observations was located.
 We then chose $\alpha$ to be the $0.1,0.2,...,0.9$ quantiles of these values.
-The resultant values of $\alpha$ for each type of level set are presented in the second rows of Tables~\ref{tab:Density level set_simulation}-\ref{tab:LPM level set_simulation}.
+The resultant values of $\alpha$ for each type of level set are presented in the second rows of Tables~\ref{tab:Density level set_simulation}-\ref{tab:CDF level set_simulation Gaussian 2}.

-We compared five candidate distributions in terms of their fit to the simulated observations.
-We considered the bivariate Gaussian distributions that had zero means, unit variances, and the following five different covariances: 0.1, 0.3, 0.5, 0.7, and 0.9.
-We calculated the scoring functions using the method described in Section~\ref{subsec:Score Numerical Method}, with $h^{2}$ chosen to be the PDF of a standard bivariate normal distribution, and 20000 values sampled from this distribution.
-For each of the 200000 observations, we computed the scoring function for each type of level set and the corresponding $L^{2}$ scoring function.
-Our results tables report the mean of the 200000 scores, with a lower value indicating better fit.
+We compared 13 candidate distributions in terms of their fit to the simulated observations.
+All were bivariate normal.
+One had no misspecification, i.e. it was the DGP; four had the following misspecified means { {[}-2,-2{]}, {[}-0.4,0.4{]}, {[}0.4,0.4{]}, {[}2,2{]}, }and no misspecification in the variances and covariance; four had the following misspecified variances {[}0.6,0.6{]}, {[}0.8,0.8{]}, {[}1.2,1.2{]}, {[}1.4,1.4{]}, and no misspecification in the means and covariance; four had the following misspecified covariance {{}-0.5, 0.1, 0.7, and 0.9}, and no misspecification in the means and variances.
+We calculated the scores using (\ref{eq: L2 score computation}) and (\ref{eq: level set score computation}), as described in Section~\ref{subsec:Score Numerical Method}, with $h$ chosen to be the PDF of a uniform distribution on $[-3,3]^{2}$, and $M=10^{5}$ values sampled from this distribution.
+For each of the $T$ observations, we computed the scoring function for each type of level set and the corresponding $L^{2}$ scoring rule. { We chose the DGP as the reference, and subtracted its scores from the scores for each candidate.} For each method, lower values of this score difference are preferable.